 - Cease any normal document destruction programme in relation to historic documents that could be relevant to the investigation.

 - Secure any relevant electronic material, for example, laptops, electronic devices and hard drives, which could contain relevant material.
 In the interests of maintaining business continuity, it may be necessary to image the respective devices to preserve the integrity of the data.

-- Secure and isolate any company mobile phones that are likely to contain relevant evidential material and SIM cards if necessary.
+- Secure and isolate any company BlackBerrys or mobile phones (if any) likely to contain relevant evidential material, and SIM cards if necessary.
 In particular, obtain any mobile phone records for individuals involved in the relevant conduct.

-It may be appropriate at this stage to instruct an external vendor to collect and process all the electronic data, as well as assisting with forensic services such as the recovery of deleted data if necessary.
-Instructing a specialist external vendor will also help to establish an effective chain of custody in respect of the evidence, as well as preserving its forensic integrity.
+It may be appropriate at this stage to instruct an external vendor to be responsible for collecting and processing all the electronic data, as well as assisting with forensic services such as the recovery of deleted data if necessary.

 Once all the relevant evidence has been identified and collected it should be reviewed by the investigation team.
-Most investigations produce a vast amount of electronic material, rendering it vital that a sensible and proportionate review strategy is applied.
+Most investigations produce a vast amount of electronic material and so it is vital that a sensible and proportionate review strategy is applied.
 In the first instance, a reputable external vendor should be selected to host and provide a review platform.
-The investigation team should then identify a targeted set of search terms and a defined date range, seeking agreement if appropriate from relevant government agencies.
-In addition, many review platforms provide ‘predictive coding’ and ‘pattern analysis’ technologies that can identify the most relevant and important documents in the data set.
+The investigation team should then identify a sensible set of search terms and a defined date range, seeking agreement if appropriate from relevant government agencies.
+In addition, many review platforms provide ‘predictive coding’, a technology that can identify the most relevant and important documents in the data set.